-The Mediterranean diet is an example of a diet that is high in monounsaturated fatty acids, and it has been linked to many health benefits, including a reduced risk of central obesity (source 11).
+The Mediterranean diet is an example of a diet that is powerful in monounsaturated fatty acids, and it has been linked to many health benefits, Including a reduced risk of central obesity (source 11).

 Foods high in monounsaturated fatty acids include olive oil, avocados, nuts and seeds.

-Limiting your carb intake has been shown to have powerful health benefits, especially for weight loss (source 12).
+Limiting your carb intake has been shown to have powerful integrative health and wellness benefits, especially for weight loss (source 12).

-An effective diet based in consuming less carb and high in fat is keto diet that is capable to lose 40 pounds in less than a month.
+An effective diet based on consuming less carb and high in fat is keto diet that is capable to lose 40 pounds in less than a month.